Q: Can I still ride a Class I, II, III or IV ATV on public lands if my Oregon driver’s license is suspended?

 Q: Can I ride two-up (double) on my ATV or off-road motorcycle?

-A: There are no ATV-specific laws about passengers other than making sure they have a seat and a floor pan or foot pegs OAR 735-116-0000.
-However there is a motor vehicle law that says the passenger cannot be in the operator’s lap or embrace ORS 811.190 “Driver Operations With Obstructing Passenger”.
+Additionally, the law that says that the passenger cannot be in the operator’s lap or embrace (ORS 811.190 “Driver Operations with Obstructing Passenger”).
 This is a Class D traffic violation.

 ATV Safety Education Card

 Q: What is the minimum age to operate an ATV, Motorcycle, or Side-by-side in Oregon?

 A: There is no minimum age for riding a Class I ATV in Oregon.
 The minimum age for motorcycle riders is seven years old.
 Youth under 16 operating a Class IV ATV must meet the manufacturer's minimum age recommendation.